Papatheodorou-Group/BENGAL/README.md

 Then put the path of your scvi and scib conda environments into the config file in the indicated place.

 #### Pull the containers used in BENGAL.
-Due to the complexity of packages involved in BENGAL, we now provide some containers to help execute the pipeline.
+Due to the complexity of packages involved in BENGAL, we now provide a few containers to help execute the pipeline.
 Please pull these containers into a local dir and specify in the config file.
 Here we assume you use [singularity](https://sylabs.io/) to run these containers on a HPC cluster.

 1. Concatenate anndata files cross-species: `singularity pull bengal_concat.sif docker://yysong123/bengal_concat:4.2.0`
 2. Python based integration: `singularity pull bengal_py.sif docker://yysong123/bengal_py:1.9.2`
 3. Seurat/R based integration: `singularity pull bengal_seurat.sif docker://yysong123/bengal_seurat:4.3.0`
+4. SCCAF assessment for ALCS: `singularity pull bengal_sccaf.sif docker://yysong123/bengal_sccaf:latest`

 ### To run BENGAL:
 In a bash shell, check your metadata/config files are set and run: